Automate4U Logo

 Check approved sources

-The system references only the data sources you approve: inventory, ERP, CRM, knowledge base, quote tracker, order status, or internal process rules.
+The system references only the data sources you approve: ERP, inventory, CRM, knowledge base, quote tracker, order status, margin rules, or internal process rules.

 03